Kate and William to try cooking Welsh cakes on trip to South Wales

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Prince and Princess of Wales will carry out joint engagements in South Wales next week ahead of St David’s Day.
+The Prince and Princess of Wales will carry out joint engagements in South Wales ahead of St David’s Day.

-Kate, who is continuing with her gradual return to public duties since completing her cancer treatment, will join William on a visit to Pontypridd on February 26.
+Kate, who is continuing with her gradual return to public duties since completing her cancer treatment, will join William on a visit to Pontypridd.

 The couple will meet local people affected by the severe flooding caused by Storm Bert and Storm Darragh, which hit the region in the space of just two weeks in late 2024.